Locust0/AVI/Blue.md

 # Orbits - Blue Levels

-Blue levels feature enemies which either have significant natural defenses, or avoid the player in some way.
+Blue levels feature enemies which either have significant natural defenses or avoid the player in some way.
 This section of the game forces the player to act aggressively to get past the avoidant blue enemies.
 It is the last section of the game and therefore features the hardest levels.

 ---
 ### Rocky Vortex
 ![Output sample](https://github.com/Polaros/AVI/raw/master/gifs/RockyVortex.gif)

-Rocky vortex features a recently-introduced and extremely defensive enemy.
+Rocky vortex features a recently introduced and extremely defensive enemy.
 It's only vulnerable from a single angle and only as it attacks.
 Taking them out requires exact positioning and timing.

 This level cloaks these enemies in a sea of rocks orbiting the central star.
 The constant barrage from every side (which gets faster the closer you are to the center) requires the player act quickly before they are overcome by all the damage.
 The focus of the player is really tested as rocks are hurled at them while they must maintain their position and watch for the signal that they can take out the enemy.